dgerabagi/aiascent-dev/flattened_repo.md

 };

-// C43: New system prompt for suggestion generation const suggestionSystemPrompt = `You are an AI assistant.
-Your ONLY task is to analyze the following text from a document and generate 2-4 insightful follow-up questions a user might ask to learn more.
+// C43: New system prompt for suggestion generation const suggestionSystemPrompt = `Your ONLY task is to analyze the following text from a document and generate 2-4 insightful follow-up questions a user might ask to learn more.
 Respond ONLY with a valid JSON array of strings.
 Do not include any other text, explanation, or markdown formatting.
 Your entire response must be parseable as JSON.

 Example of a PERFECT response:
 ["What is the main benefit of this feature?", "How does this compare to other methods?"]`;